kubernetes/enhancements/keps/sig-apps/3328-add-queueName-to-jobSpec/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
-Operator can query `job.spec.queueName` to verify whether this field exists.
+- Operator can query `job.spec.queueName` to verify whether this field exists.
+- Checking the metrics of `job_enqueueing_total` and `job_in_queue_size` also works, one should increasing overtime and another one should be volatility.

 ###### How can someone using this feature know that it is working for their instance?